FAOEuFMD/milestones-dashboard/README.md

 You will also need to create and activate a virtual environment.
 Run the commands `python -m venv venv` and `source venv/bin/activate` to activate your virtual environment.
 Then, run `pip install -r requirements.txt` in order to install the Python dependencies required to run the backend.

-Type `cd frontend` in the terminal and run `npm install` to install dependencies related to React TypeScript (the client).
+Type `cd frontend` in the terminal and run `npm install` to install client-side dependencies related to React TypeScript (the client).
 Check if the following is installed:

 - React Router `npm install react-router-dom`
 - Tailwind CSS (follow this guide: https://tailwindcss.com/docs/guides/vite)

 ### Database Prep

-Create a `.env` file in the root directory of the project and fill in the necessary environment variables - ask the development team for the correct values.
+Create a `.env` file in the root directory of the project (see step #4) and fill in the necessary environment variables - ask the development team for the correct values.
 Use the `.env.example` file as a template:

 ```sh
   cp .env.example .env